EXCLUSIVE-African nations seek UN inquiry into US racism, 'police brutality' -text

 GENEVA, June 16 (Reuters) - African countries are lobbying to set up a U.N. inquiry into "systemic racism" and "police brutality" in the United States and elsewhere, aiming to defend the rights of people of African descent, a draft resolution seen by Reuters shows.

+It will be considered at an urgent debate of the U.N.
+Human Rights Council on Wednesday.

-The 47-member Council agreed on Tuesday to convene at the request of Burkina Faso on behalf of African countries after the death last month of George Floyd, an African American, in police custody in Minneapolis.
-His death has ignited protests worldwide.
+The Council agreed to convene at the request of Burkina Faso on behalf of African countries after the death last month of George Floyd, an African American, in police custody in Minneapolis, which ignited protests worldwide.

-The United States, which quit the Council two years ago alleging bias against its ally Israel, has not commented on being put in the dock.
+The United States quit the Council two years ago alleging bias against its ally Israel.

+A senior U.S. diplomat in Geneva defended its record, saying: "Our transparency, commitment to a free press, and insistence on the right to justice allow the world to see our problems and openly engage on our efforts at finding solutions."

+"And when violations of people's rights are committed we hold people accountable through independent courts, and through an independent media," he added.

-The text, subject to change after negotiation at the Council, calls for setting up "an independent international commission of inquiry ... to establish facts and circumstances related to the systemic racism, alleged violations of international human rights law and abuses against Africans and of people of African descent in the United States of America and other parts of the world".
+The resolution, subject to change after negotiation at the Council, calls for "an independent international commission of inquiry ... to establish facts and circumstances related to the systemic racism, alleged violations of international human rights law and abuses against Africans and of people of African descent in the United States of America and other parts of the world".

-The panel should examine federal, state and local government responses to peaceful protests "including the alleged use of excessive force against protesters, bystanders and journalists".

 The Council already has commissions of inquiry or fact-finding missions into human rights violations in hotspots including Syria, Burundi, Myanmar, South Sudan, Venezuela and Yemen.